chung-leong/react-seq/examples/wordpress/README.md

 The solution is the [stasi function](../../doc/stasi.js).
 It creates generators that spy on other generators, replicating what they produce.
 This allows multiple functions to access the output from the same generator.
-Calling it is therefore the first thing that we do:
+Calling it is the first thing that we do:

 ```js
   function fetchObjectComponents(path, field, generator, options) {